laurentdibiase/DailyMusic/README.md

-# DailyMusic
+# DailyMusic,
+When the space is open to the feeling

-Real time situated networked music performance project
+A real time situated networked music performance is part of PhD research project.